Model Building with F-Theory

 The other case is when the singularity is enhanced to $I_1^*$ along the intersection of an $I_5$ and $I_1$ locus.
-This is not a transversal intersection in $B_3$, however our arguments don't depend on this\footnote{The local form of many collisions has been worked out in \cite{Grassi:2000we}}.
+This is not a transversal intersection in $B_3$, however our arguments don't depend on the form of this intersection\footnote{The local form of many collisions has been worked out in \cite{Grassi:2000we}}, but rather on the intersection in the spectral cover picture.
 Again let us assume unbroken $SU(5)$ symmetry.
-Then we can pick one of the extra vanishing curves $C$ over the intersection, and the integral $\int_C {\sf G}$ should be interpreted as twice the curvature of $R_a(\tilde{E}) \otimes R'_a(\tilde{F})$.
-This is because in the decomposition of the $I_1^*$ singularity into individual $(p,q)$ 7-branes \cite{DeWolfe:1998zf}, the BPS junction representing $C$ has two ends on the $I_5$ locus and one end on each of the two extra $I_1$-singularities.
-Dividing by two and adding the flux of $K_\Sigma^{1/2}$, we get a flux that can be lifted to a line bundle on $\Sigma$. \footnote{ In order to get a unique lift if the genus of $\Sigma$ is larger than zero, we have to specify the Wilson lines on $\Sigma$ in addition to the flux.
-This can be done by thinking of it as the tensor product of the restrictions of well-defined bundles as in (\ref{goodbundle}).
-Alternatively, the worldvolume of each of the 7-branes generically has $h^{0,1}=0$.
-In this case the one-cycles of $\Sigma$ become contractible when embedded in each of the 7-branes, and we should set all the Wilson lines to zero.} Finally plugging into (\ref{chiralzero}) we get the chiral matter in the ${\bf 10}$ or $\overline{\bf 10\!}\,$ (for $i=0$), or the anti-chiral matter in the ${\bf 10}$ or $\overline{\bf 10\!}\,$ (for $i=1$).
+Then we can pick one of the extra vanishing curves $C$ over the intersection, and we get \be \int_C {\sf G} = 2{\sf F}_1 - 2{\sf F}_2 \ee The reason for the factor of two is because in the decomposition of the $I_1^*$ singularity into individual $(p,q)$ 7-branes \cite{DeWolfe:1998zf}, the BPS junction representing $C$ has two ends on the $I_5$ locus and one end on each of the two extra $I_1$-singularities, i.e. it has charge two under each of the two $U(1)$'s.
+Further integrating over $\Sigma_\bt$ and using (\ref{fluxgen}), we get the net number of generations in the $\bt$.